KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

    your_drive_letter_and_folder/archive/cropped/cropped/pg
 </pre>

+Step 2. down the code.
+Navigate to the Georgia Project top level page on Github and click the green "<> Code" button.
+Then click "Download ZIP".
+Extract the small zip file.
+If you are using PyCharm, like I am, set up a place for the code there.

-Step 2. spit up the data.
+Step 3. spit up the data.
-Open the GAsplitDataIntoTrainValidandTest.py code file in the Python IDE of your choice.
-Edit the folder structure strings for your computer by replacing the phrase “your_drive_letter_and_folder” with your folder location.
-If the “destination folders” do not already exist, they will be created.
-These folder names are just suggestions, of course.
-Read the “to do” list in the top of the file for more information  (Note that I added spaces below, so that the strings would line up and be easier to read here.
+Open the GAsplitDataIntoTrainValidandTest.py code file in the Python IDE.
+Below is copy of the folders that need to be edited.
+Use the strings below as a guide and simply replace the "your_drive_letter_and_folder" with your folder structure.
+The "source folders" should point to the place where you extracted the data earlier.
+The code will take that data and split it up in the "destination folders."
+Read the “to do” list at the top of the file for more information.
+Run the GAsplitDataIntoTrainValidandTest.py code file.
+(Note that I added spaces below, so that the strings would line up and be easier to read here.
 In Python, the editor would complain about this spacing.)

 Define source folders.
 <pre style="font-family: 'Courier New', Courier, monospace;">